-Earth's gravitational interactions with the Sun and the Moon generate solid Earth and ocean tides.
+Earth's gravitational interactions with the Sun and the Moon generate solid-Earth and ocean tides.
 These tides produce periodic variations in both the gravity field and Earth's surface displacement.
-Additionally, the ocean tides produce a secondary

-- 20 deformational effect due to associated periodic water mass redistribution, known as Ocean Tide Loading (OTL) (e.g., Agnew, 2015; Jentzsch, 1997; Baker, 1984).
+Additionally, the ocean tides produce a secondary deformational effect due to associated periodic water mass redistribution, known as Ocean Tide Loading (OTL) (e.g., Agnew, 2015; Jentzsch, 1997; Baker, 1984).
 OTL is observable in surface displacements (and their spatial gradients, i.e. tilt and strain) and gravity.
 Displacement and gravity attenuate approximately as the inverse of the distance from the point load while gradients have this relation but with distance squared (Baker, 1984).
-Thus, OTL displacement and gravity changes show greater sensitivity to regional solid Earth structure in comparison to tilt or strain observations (Martens et al., 2016), making this an - 25 observation of interest for studying solid Earth rheology.
+Thus, OTL displacement and gravity changes show greater sensitivity to regional solid Earth structure in comparison to tilt or strain observations Martens et al. (2016), making this an observation of interest for studying solid Earth rheology.

 Global Navigation Satellite Systems (GNSS) are particularly convenient for measuring OTL displacements due to the widescale deployment of dense instrument arrays.
-Data from continuous GNSS stations have been shown to provide estimates of OTL with sub-millimetre precision using two main approaches as described by Penna et al. (2015): the harmonic parameter estimation approach - OTL displacement parameters are solved for within a static GNSS solution (e.g., Schenewerk

-30 et al., 2001; Allinson, 2004; King et al., 2005; Thomas et al., 2006; Yuan and Chao, 2012; Yuan et al., 2013); and the kinematic approach - OTL constituents are predominantly estimated from high-rate kinematic GNSS-derived time series (e.g., Khan and Tscherning, 2001; King, 2006; Penna et al., 2015; Martens et al., 2016; Wang et al., 2020).
+Data from continuous GNSS stations have been shown to provide estimates of OTL with sub-millimetre precision using two main approaches as described by Penna et al. (2015): the harmonic parameter estimation approach - OTL displacement parameters are solved for within a static GNSS solution (e.g., Schenewerk et al., 2001; Allinson, 2004; King et al., 2005; Thomas et al., 2006; Yuan and Chao, 2012; Yuan et al., 2013); and the kinematic approach - OTL constituents are estimated from high-rate kinematic GNSS-derived time series (e.g., Khan and Tscherning, 2001; King and Aoki, 2003; King, 2006; Penna et al., 2015; Martens et al., 2016; Wang et al., 2019).
 In this paper, we follow the kinematic approach.

-To date, GNSS-derived OTL displacements have been estimated using predominantly the US Global Positioning System
+To date, GNSS-derived OTL displacements have been estimated using predominantly the US Global Positioning System (GPS).

-- 35 (GPS).
 GPS-derived measurements of Earth-surface displacement at tidal periods have been successfully used to observe OTL displacement and validate ocean tide models (Urschl et al., 2005; King et al., 2005).
-The residual displacement between observed and predicted OTL has been related to deficiencies in ocean tide models, reference-frame inconsistencies, Earth model inaccuracies, the unmodelled constituents' dissipation effect and systematic errors in GPS (e.g., Thomas et al., 2006; Ito and Simons, 2011; Yuan et al., 2013; Bos et al., 2015). - 40 Recent studies have made use of GPS-derived OTL to study dissipation or anelastic dispersion effects in the shallow asthenosphere at the M_2 frequency (e.g. Bos et al., 2015).
-This type of investigation has not been easily done previously due to various limiting factors such as the accuracy of ocean tide models and the quality and availability of GPS observations.
-Recently, however, models have improved dramatically with the use of satellite altimetry (Stammer et al., 2014), and GNSS networks have both expanded and have improved data quality.
-Together, this has enabled the exploration of limitations in the global seismic - 45 Preliminary Reference Earth Model (PREM) (Dziewonski and Anderson, 1981) with GPS observations in the western United States (Ito and Simons, 2011; Yuan and Chao, 2012), western Europe (Bos et al., 2015), South America (Martens et al., 2016), Eastern China Sea region (Wang et al., 2020) and globally (Yuan et al., 2013).
-These limitations are associated partially with the incompatibility of the elastic parameters within the seismic (1 s period) and the tidal frequency bands and the anelasticity of the upper layers of the Earth, particularly the asthenosphere.
-The latter was studied through modelling the GPS-observed - 50 residuals of the major lunar tidal constituent, M_2 , by Bos et al. (2015) and, later, Wang et al. (2020), while Lau et al. (2017) used M_2 residual from the global study of Yuan et al. (2013) to constrain Earth's deep-mantle buoyancy.
+The residual displacement between observed and predicted OTL has been related to deficiencies in ocean tide models, reference-frame inconsistencies, Earth model inaccuracies, the unmodelled constituents' dissipation effect and systematic errors in GPS (e.g., Thomas et al., 2006; Ito and Simons, 2011; Yuan et al., 2013; Bos et al., 2015).

+Recent studies have made use of GPS-derived OTL to study dissipation or anelastic dispersion effects in the shallow asthenosphere at the M_2 frequency (e.g. Bos et al., 2015).
+This type of investigation has not been easily done previously due to various limiting factors.
+One key limitation was the limitations of the global seismic Preliminary Reference Earth Model (PREM) (Dziewonski and Anderson, 1981) that were demonstrated with GPS observations in the western United States (Ito and Simons, 2011; Yuan and Chao, 2012), western Europe (Bos et al., 2015), South America (Martens et al., 2016), Eastern China Sea region (Wang et al., 2019) and globally (Yuan et al., 2013).
+These limitations are associated partially with the incompatibility of the elastic parameters within the seismic (1 s period) and the tidal frequency bands and the anelasticity of the upper layers of the Earth, particularly the asthenosphere (Wang et al., 2019).